agentmodels/agentmodels.org/chapters/3c-pomdp.md

 The transition function for the POMDP case is essentially the same as in the MDP case.
 The main difference is that if a restaurant is closed the agent cannot transition to its location.
 The observation function allows the agent to observe whether a restaurant is open or closed only if the agent is adjacent to the restaurant.

-The next two codebox use the same POMDP, where all restaurants are open but for Noodle.
+The next two codeboxes use the same POMDP, where all restaurants are open but for Noodle.
 The first agent prefers the Donut Store and believes (falsely) that Donut South is likely closed.
 The second agent prefers Noodle and belives (falsely) that Noodle is likely open.

 ~~~~
 // agent_thinks_donut_south_closed